How Brand and Performance Marketing Drive Results Together

-At the same time, panelists stressed, getting the technical details right can make or break a campaign.
+At the same time getting the technical details right can make or break a campaign.
 Websites must load in split seconds; data points must support hyper-personalization and fluidity across devices and screens.
 It means taking the time to optimize all the touchpoints that impact the consumer experience before hitting “launch” on the next performance campaign.

 5) Top performers never stop learning.

-Panelists shared a final characteristic: a culture of innovation and experimentation.
+Top performing brands have a culture of innovation and experimentation.
 These marketers believe in data, testing and measurement for every possible variable—yet they also set aside a healthy portion of each year’s budget (as much as 30 percent) as “protected spend.”
-These funds have less strenuous ROI goals, making them ideal to try new tactics, channels and audiences.
+These funds have less strenuous ROI goals, making them ideal for trying new tactics, channels and audiences.